jamesmqle/TablatureConverter/README.md

 ## Shortcut
-You can easily close the program using the "esc" key on your keyboard
+You can easily close the program by pressing the "esc" key on your keyboard